 - (1) Our current employment agreements with our named executive officers do not provide for any payments in connection with a change in control.
-Each officer would only have received the amount set forth in this column in connection with a change in control on December 31, 2019, if such officer was terminated by GEO without cause or the officer terminated his employment for good reason, in each case, in connection with the change in control.
-Currently, only the employment agreement with Mr. Zoley contains a right of the officer to terminate employment for good reason. - (2) In the event of a termination for any reason of any named executive officer on December 31, 2019, such officer would also have been entitled to receive the amounts set forth in the column of this table titled "Payment Due Pursuant to Officer's Retirement Agreement or Arrangement Upon a Termination For Any Reason" pursuant to the officer's retirement agreement or arrangement. - (3) All amounts are calculated using each named executive officer's annual base salary on December 31, 2019. - (4) Although no named executive officer is eligible to receive a payment in connection with a termination for cause or a resignation pursuant to the officer's employment agreement, each officer is entitled to receive all accrued and unpaid amounts under the officer's employment agreement through the date of termination. - (5) The benefits of Messrs.
-Zoley and Donahue under the retirement agreement, in the case of Mr. Zoley and the Senior Officer Retirement Plan, in the case of Mr. Donahue are fully vested and those officers would therefore have been entitled to receive the amounts set forth in this column if their employment with GEO had been terminated for any reason on December 31, 2019, whether by GEO or the officer, regardless of whether cause or good reason existed, and including in the event of a termination due to the retirement, death or disability of the officer.
-The retirement benefits of Ms. Schlarb and Mr. Venturella under the Senior Officer Retirement Plan are not vested as they have not attained the minimum ten years of service.
-Although Mr. Evans has attained the minimum ten years of service, his retirement benefit is not vested until such time as he reaches at least the age of 55 and remains continuously employed with the Company.
+Each officer would only have received the amount set forth in this column in connection with a change in control on December 31, 2018, if such officer was terminated by GEO without cause or the officer terminated his employment for good reason, in each case, in connection with the change in control.
+Currently, only the employment agreement with Mr. Zoley contains a right of the officer to terminate employment for good reason. - (2) In the event of a termination for any reason of any named executive officer on December 31, 2018, such officer would also have been entitled to receive the amounts set forth in the column of this table titled "Payment Due Pursuant to Officer's Retirement Agreement or Arrangement Upon a Termination For Any Reason" pursuant to the officer's retirement agreement or arrangement. - (3) All amounts are calculated using each named executive officer's annual base salary on December 31, 2018. - (4) Although no named executive officer is eligible to receive a payment in connection with a termination for cause or a resignation pursuant to the officer's employment agreement, each officer is entitled to receive all accrued and unpaid amounts under the officer's employment agreement through the date of termination. - (5) The benefits of Messrs.
+Zoley, Evans and Bulfin and Ms. Schlarb under the retirement agreement, in the case of Mr. Zoley and the Senior Officer Retirement Plan, in the case of Messrs.
+Evans and Bulfin are fully vested and those officers would therefore have been entitled to receive the amounts set forth in this column if their employment with GEO had been terminated for any reason on December 31, 2018, whether by GEO or the officer, regardless of whether cause or good reason existed, and including in the event of a termination due to the retirement, death or disability of the officer.
 Please see "Certain Material Executive Compensation Agreements and Arrangements" for a description of our executive and senior officer retirement agreements and arrangements.
-Mr. Donahue will retire effective as of July 12, 2020 and will receive payments totaling \$0.5 million pursuant to the terms of the Senior Officer Retirement Plan.
+Mr. Bulfin retired effective as of January 1, 2019 and will receive payments totaling \$1.7 million pursuant to the terms of the Senior Officer Retirement Plan.